 “May the God of endurance and encouragement grant you to think in harmony with one another,” As we await the coming of the Lord, let us live in our marriages with endurance and encouragement.
 Explore how by attending a Worldwide Marriage Encounter Weekend.
-The next WWME Weekend is September 15-16 in Medway, MA.
-Additional weekends are scheduled for December 7-9 in Duxbury, MA.
+The next WWME Weekend is June 8-9, 2019 in Medway, MA.
+Additional weekends are scheduled for: September 14-15 in Medway, MA; and December 13-15 in Duxbury, MA.
 For more information, call Stephen & Michelle O'Leary at 800-710-9963 or visit us at www.WWMEMA.org.

 Volunteer Driver Program